Reading an aurora forecast gets much easier once you know the few key indicators that actually matter. Here’s the practical breakdown and key metrics:

 Picture the solar wind as a river flowing from the sun.
 Sometimes it's a gentle stream, sometimes it's raging rapids.
 The faster it flows, the more energy it delivers to create spectacular auroras.

-This diagram walks you through an easy, step-by-step approach to planning your night.
+This diagram walks you through a step-by-step on what to check, how to measure it and best practice for your night.

 a step by step Infograph on how to check for the Northern Lights tonights

 Keeping track of all the metrics and remember what they mean can feel overwhelming.
-But you don’t need to be a scientist to understand it, everyone can understand and see the Northern Lights by themselves if you know what you are looking at.
+But everyone can understand and see the Northern Lights by themselves if you know what you are looking at.
 Within Hello Aurora App, everything is explained in simple, easy-to-read way, complete with clear visuals.

-While the Kp index is a popular metric to predict the Northern Lights, it doesn't actually forecast aurora visibility or brightness.
-If you are a traveler or resident in a northern location like Iceland, Norway, Sweden, Finland, Alaska, or Northern Canada you are already in the prime location for seeing the aurora.
+The Kp index doesn't actually forecast aurora visibility or brightness.
+If you are a traveler or resident in a northern location like Iceland, Norway, Sweden, Finland, Alaska, or Northern Canada you are already in the prime location.
 Relying on the Kp index for a forecast in these regions is a common mistake and the worst mistake when hunting for the Northern Lights.

 The Kp index is a planetary average, calculated from magnetometers located around the world.
 Because it's a 3-hour average, it can completely miss short-lived, intense aurora displays called substorms.
 As researchers from the Swedish Institute of Space Physics explain, the most intense phase of an aurora often lasts only about 10 minutes.
 A 3-hour average simply can't capture that.
 For someone in the north, the aurora can be very active even when the global Kp index is low.

 The Kp index is a tool used by organizations like the U.S. National Oceanic and Atmospheric Administration (NOAA) Space Weather Prediction Center.
 Its primary purpose is to measure the global-scale disturbance of Earth's magnetic field.
-This information is critical for industries such as:
+This information is critical for industries such as power grid, satellite operators and radio communications.

 While the aurora is a beautiful byproduct of this activity, it is not the main reason scientists use the Kp index.
 The Kp is a convenient and historical way to track space weather for these critical industries, but it is not a direct forecast of what you will see in the sky.